se-sic/VaRA-Tool-Suite/docs/source/vara-ts-api/experiments.rst

 Designing a new ``Experiment`` is also quite simple.

 * First, create a new python module in the ``experiments`` directory and add an experiment class which inherits from ``benchbuild.experiment.Experiment``.
-  If VaRA-TS should provide automatic support for analyzing different versions, i.e., different revisions of a git based project, use :class:`~varats.utilss.experiment_util.VersionExperiment` as base class.
+  If VaRA-TS should provide automatic support for analyzing different versions, i.e., different revisions of a git based project, use :class:`~varats.experiment.experiment_util.VersionExperiment` as base class.
 * Second, define two static variables for your experiment: ``NAME`` and ``REPORT_TYPE``
 * Next, override the ``actions_for_project`` method.
   This method should assign run-time/compile-time extensions and specify the list of actions that should be performed.